jeroenverhulst11/eid-test-ca/README.md

 - Edit fromcard.c, and modify the `#define` lines at the start so that it contains the data of the card as you wish to see it in the test environment.
-- Compile fromcard.c, cencode.c, and base64.h against the eID middleware
+- Compile fromcard.c, derencode.c, base64encode.c, derdata.h, and base64.h
-  into a program.
+  against the eID middleware into a program.
 - Run the fromcard program which was compiled in the previous step on a system with a single eID card in a reader.
 - Fromcard will cause the eID middleware to ask for your PIN code, and